Aaron Whittaker: Return to New Zealand

 After being released by the Warriors, he returned to local football in Canterbury, playing for his old side the Haswell Hornets.
 In 2001, he was involved in the South Island team that played the touring French side.

 Later years

-He now has 3 children with his wife, his oldest boy following in his footsteps becoming a well-refined league player.
-His two younger daughters are both sports based as well.

 In 2002, he was named the head trainer for the New Zealand 'A' sides tour of France and the United States, a position he retained for the sides 2003 tour of Australia, where he worked under former teammate Terry Hermansson.

 He is now involved with the Currumbin Eagles JRL as a coach where he has steered numerous teams to finals contention.
 He also is involved with the Gold Coast Rugby League as a referee.